 What are Healthy Carbs?

 You may have figured out by now that not all carbs are created equal.
 There are some we want to steer clear of and there are others that our body needs for energy.
 So, what exactly is a healthy carb?
 A general rule of thumb is if you can pick your carbohydrate straight from the farm, then it’s a healthy carb.
 Can you pluck potato chips from your backyard garden?
 I don’t think so (read: unhealthy carb).
 But, you can pick a sweet potato, a carrot, or even healthy grains like brown rice (read: healthy carb).
 If you are eating a healthy carb, it will be rich with fiber and help you feel full in a lasting way.
 So, you won’t need to eat as much, you’ll stay satiated for longer, and you’ll get the essential nutrients your body needs to function and maintain a healthy weight.
-Bring on the carbs!
+Looking for something to hold you over during a busy day?
+Bring on the healthy carbs!

 Example of healthy carbs include: